Kyuu-Ji/htb-write-up/registry/write-up-registry.md

 docker run -it docker.registry.htb/bolt-image sh
 ```

-This gives access to the container as root and interesting files can be searched.
+This gives access to the container as root and the file system can be searched through.
 There is an encrypted private SSH key in _/root/.ssh/id_rsa_ that is probably for the user _bolt_ as _/root/.ssh/id_rsa.pub_ shows that username.
 ```
 -----BEGIN RSA PRIVATE KEY-----